johnnycheng14/Aeroplane-Simplified/README.md

 # Simplified Version

 The basic track is reduced from 52 spaces plus the ladder to 20 spaces, no flight spaces, and no ladder.
-Players also only need to move 3 pieces counterclockwise around the board and return home.
+Players also only need to move 3 pieces around the board and return home.